rseward/pg-failover-repmgr/README.md

 The above command should output a message similar to:

     [NOTICE] Standby node correctly registered for cluster pg_cluster with id 2 (conninfo: host=pgnode2 user=repngr dbname=repmgr)

+### Test the replication

+#### Back to the master

+     psql test
+		 CREATE ROLE appuser LOGIN ENCRYPTED PASSWORD 'password';
+		 CREATE DATABASE test OWNER appuser;

+#### Slave should receive the replicated data.

+Data should appear on the slave.

+#### Verify the slave is read-only

+     psql -U appuser test
+		 CREATE TABLE dual ( val CHAR(80) );
+		 ERROR: cannot execute CREATE TABLE in a read-only transaction

+Check to see the cluster status

+     sudo -i
+     su postgres -
+     /usr/pgsql-9.4/bin/repmgr -f /var/lib/postgresql/repmgr/repmgr.conf cluster show

+## Manual Failover

+If you identify the master as having failed.
+You may promote the slave to master.

+Login to the slave pgnode2.

+    sudo -i
+    su postgres -
+    /usr/pgsql-9.4/bin/repmgr standby promote -f /var/lib/postgresql/repmgr/repmgr.conf

+The slave will now accept transactions and act as the master.

+## Automated Failover

+Run repmgrd to monitor the cluster and automate the failover on the slave.

+    # execute on pgnode2
+    sudo -i
+    su postgres -
+    /usr/pgsql-9.4/bin/repmgrd --verbose -f /var/lib/postgresql/repmgr/repmgr.conf -m